zvuho/SoundPaint/README.md

 THIS IS MEANT TO BE A PROOF OF CONCEPT.
 Many things to improve
+Tons of refactoring, botons size is mapped to the size of the screen in every frame.
+Test classes?? haha
+It was my first attempt to making a real program.
+Its a coding mess, yes.
+But it works and shows the potential of the concept if farther developed.

+I probably leave this version as it is.
+And spend any coding fun time in the react and android verions.
+Anyway, issues:

 - Take the botons out of the rendering area to some settings windows.
 Leave at hand only the most used options